Italy wins rematch with US in men’s Olympic water polo

 “I think once you get to the quarterfinals, I think anybody can beat anybody,” U.S. goaltender Drew Holland said.
 “There’s lots of good teams and it’s the Olympics and we’re getting kind of to the nitty-gritty point.
 But again, build through the group play stage and be playing our best water polo for the crossover.”

+Croatia faces Serbia on Saturday in a rematch of the 2016 Rio final.

+“After our last game, against Australia, we analyzed our mistakes and we played a lot better today,” Croatia goalkeeper Marko Bijac said.
+“We need to continue like this and try to be even better in our next match.”

-Hungary, Spain and Croatia also won on Thursday.
+Hungary, Spain, Greece and Serbia also won.
 Hungary routed winless South Africa 23-1, and Spain moved to 3-0 with a 16-4 victory over Kazakhstan.
-Loren Fatovic scored three goals to lead Croatia to a 13-8 win over Montenegro.
+Greece beat Japan 10-9, and Serbia topped Australia 14-8 in the last game of the day.

 Jay Cohen can be reached at https://twitter.com/jcohenap